Miami Motorcycle Accident Lawyer

 - The motorcycle driver – Florida is a pure comparative negligence state.
 This means that your recovery as the motorcycle driver may be limited by how much your own negligence contributed to the crash.
 Unfortunately, jurors in Miami often find that the motorcycle driver is partially at fault.
 For example, if you sue the other driver and a jury determines that you were 25% at fault, your damages will be reduced by 25%.

-Compensation for Motorcycle Injuries
+Getting Compensation for Motorcycle Injuries

 Unfortunately, many people, including insurance companies, have biased views and stereotypes that they hold against motorcycle riders.
 This can make the process of receiving compensation for injuries more difficult because insurance companies have a tendency to place blame on the motorcycle rider even if that person was not the cause of the crash.
 Insurance companies will claim that a motorcycle rider had pre-existing injuries or that the rider’s recklessness and speed was the cause of the crash.
 This is done in an effort reduce or eliminate damages owed to the injured rider.
 Victims often become vulnerable to persuasive insurance claims adjustors and even to the individuals responsible for the crash.
 This is why it is so important to retain a motorcycle accident attorney right away to handle cases like these.